Penn State College of Medicine

 I'm Pu (Ramona) Bai, a Doctor of Public Health candidate at Penn State College of Medicine and a Highmark Health Research Institute Scholar.
 My work sits at the intersection of real-world data, mental health, and equitable access to care.

-Across three years and a million-patient claims pipeline, I design studies that turn telehealth and mental health questions into reproducible analytic answers — and then into recommendations decision-makers can use.
+Across three years and a multi-source claims pipeline, I design studies that turn telehealth and mental health questions into reproducible analytic answers, and then into recommendations decision-makers can use.

 This portfolio documents how my advanced field experience and doctoral research are shaping my leadership in advancing and integrating research into public health practice.